grafana/scenes/docusaurus/docs/scene-app.md

 ### Step 1.
 Create scene app

-Define a new scene app using `SceneApp` object :
+Define a new scene app using the `SceneApp` object :

 ```tsx
 const getSceneApp = () =>